edoelas/tfgBlog/_posts/2020-04-12-client-server-communication.md

 Now the game loop starts.
 It is composed of two turns.

-3. All the members of the team decide their actions and send them to the server
+3. All the members of the team 1 decide their actions and send them to the server.
+It is possible that the time ends and some or all members haven't send anything.
-4. The server creates a new map based on the previous map and the actions that have received.
+4. The server creates a new map based on the previous map and the actions that have received from the players.
-5. The server sends the new map and the actions taken by the team to all the teams
+5. The server sends the new map and the actions taken by the team 1 to both teams

-Then is the turn of the other team, which follow the same procedure.
+Then is the turn of the team 2, which follow the same procedure.